Sludovic/ComposerManualInstallWinXP-/README.md

 ```Batchfile
 php -r "echo 'test';"
 ```
-and if you will see at the next line:
+and if you see at the next line:
 ```Batchfile
 test
 ```
-then go to *2/* else continue to use the command
+then go to *2/* else continue by using the command
 ```Batchfile
 PATH
 ```